-See below for information about the Orlando Symphony Chorus (amateur + professional core) and how to audition.
+See below for information about the Orlando Sings Symphonic Chorus (amateur + professional core) and how to audition.
 Professional singers interested in auditioning for the Solaria Singers can find audition information here —> Solaria Auditions

 ORLANDO SINGS SYMPHONIC CHORUS AUDITIONS

 WHO ARE SYMPHONIC CHORUS SINGERS?
 WHO ARE WE LOOKING FOR?

 - Choral enthusiasts— those who have continued singing in choirs throughout their life.